vdeaugustine/Portfolio/README.md

 # Vincent DeAugustine: iOS Developer

 ## Hi, my name is Vincent.
 I am a recent college graduate and iOS App developer.
 I graduated with a BS in Computer Science from California State University, Fullerton.
 I have been developing iOS apps for 6 months.
-Here is some more about me.
+Herhttps://tenor.com/view/annoyed-deep-stare-serious-dwight-dunder-mifflin-gif-15666780e is some more about me.

 ---
 # Contents